COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Are between 6 months and 2 years old (or older, if hearing loss is progressive)

 - Are diagnosed with severe to profound (total) hearing loss in both ears or one ear (SSD)

 - Have normal cochlear anatomy, including a normal sized cochlear nerve

 Please note: The cochlear implant team will evaluate cochlear implant candidacy for a child even if one or more criteria listed above is not met.

 A thorough evaluation to determine if your child is a candidate for cochlear implantation generally requires multiple visits and will include the following:

-- Assessment by a speech therapist
+- Assessment by a speech and language pathologist

 What to Expect During Cochlear Implant Surgery

 Cochlear implant surgery involves making a small incision behind the ear and drilling away a portion of the temporal bone.
 The device is placed underneath the scalp, and an electrode is threaded into the cochlea through a permanent hole called a cochleostomy.
 The device is activated following surgical recovery, typically within a few weeks.

 After the implantation and activation of a cochlear implant device, the team continues to support your child to help him or her progress successfully in hearing skills and speech and language development.
 Post-operative services include: